 Since the current model, the second generation of the compact MPV, already comes packed with a decent bit of kit, including dual-clutch transmissions, alternative powertrains and an advanced user interface, we suspect there will be few major upgrades on this model.

-Mercedes recently confirmed it was developing a new family of three- and four-cylinder engines with its alliance partner Renault Nissan, however, the arrival of this facelifted B-Class will likely be too soon for the debut of the engines.
+Mercedes recently confirmed it was developing a new modular three-cylinder engine family, however, the arrival of this facelifted B-Class will likely be too soon for the debut of the engines.
 Instead, expect the current offerings to carry over.
 This means a variety of four-cylinder gasoline and diesel units, with output ranging from about 109 to 156 horsepower.
-The electric version to be sold in the U.S. will come with a 100-kilowatt (134-horsepower) rating and a driving range of about 115 miles.
+The electric version sold in the U.S. comes with a 100-kilowatt (134-horsepower) rating and a driving range of about 115 miles.

-The facelifted B-Class is expected to be revealed in late 2015, most likely at the Frankfurt Auto Show in Germany.
+The facelifted B-Class is expected to be revealed later this year or in early 2015.